Self-consistent surface superconductivity in time-reversal symmetric Weyl semimetals

 \textit{Summary and conclusions} --- We considered superconductivity at surfaces of TR invariant materials which possess surface states, where one may expect the modified density of states in the vicinity of the surface to cause superconductivity with a critical temperature different from the bulk one.
 By introducing a variational method we tackled this problem, that takes into account the interplay between surface and bulk states in the formation of a superconducting order parameter.
 It enables us to quantitatively determine the extent to which surface superconductivity penetrates through multiple layers away from the surface, and is able to capture its emergence out of the underlying 3D model.
 We have applied this approach on a generic Weyl Hamiltonian, as a prototype of a system for which an effective, analytical surface Hamiltonian does not exist, and the emerging surface states are found numerically.
 The method can be directly extended to more complex Hamiltonians with a larger number of degrees of freedom.
 Despite the lack of a long-range component, we find that the pairing interactions still induces the opening of a gap on the surface which varies across the BZ, where the variability is induced by the changing penetration depth of the surface states into the bulk, a feature that clearly can only be captured by a 3D approach.
 We also showed that bulk superconductivity at sufficiently low temperatures competes with the emerging surface superconductivity.
 The results suggest a route towards the explanation of the recent observed surface superconductivity in PtBi$_2$ without a corresponding bulk superconductivity, and provides the tools to investigate this emerging behavior with quantitative accuracy.

-Interestingly the presence of an inhomogeneous order parameter, which forms the basis of our modeling, opens intriguing avenues for further exploration.
+Interestingly the presence of an inhomogeneous order parameter, which forms the basis of our modeling, opens intriguing avenues for further exploration (for example in App.~\ref{app:more_ansatzes} we have tested more complex patterns for the spatial dependence of the order parameter).
 Here we have explored the starting point that the inhomogeneous part of the order parameter is real and with the same sign as the bulk order parameter.
 However, the inhomogeneous component of the order parameter may in principle have its own phase, which may also be space-dependent.
 Our variational approach is particularly suited for such generalizations, since it only requires minimization with respect to the space-varying phase as well as the amplitude of the order parameter.